Momentum continues to grow in America behind the legalization of marijuana and the rise of cannabis drinks.

 What’s next for cannabis technology?
 How about synthetic compounds.
 Biomedican is a biotech startup developing a patented process to make pharmaceutical-grade, 100% organic, non-GMO rare cannabinoids.
-The result is THC/CBD at a fraction of the normal cost, says Biomedican President Dennis O’Neal, and with reliable uniformity.
+The result is THC/CBD at a fraction of the normal cost, says Biomedican President Dennis O’Neill, and with reliable uniformity.

-“We get the same product every time, which is really important when looking at large distribution markets that need consistency,” O’Neal adds.
+“We get the same product every time, which is really important when looking at large distribution markets that need consistency,” O’Neill adds.
 “And we won’t have to worry about whether it has toxins in it, or what the concentration is.
 Our way is better, safer, cheaper and significantly greener.”

 Consumer knowledge of cannabis has come a long way.
 While some people still do not know the difference between THC and CBD, a fair amount understands the base distinction that one of those cannaboids is psychotropic, while the other is not.